jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/_index.md

 learning_objectives:
     - Understand different sampling methods used in Linux application profiling
     - Use Perf for periodic and event-based sampling
-    - Use Streamline from the Linux command line to collect function specific performance metrics
+    - Use Arm Performance Studio from the Linux command line to collect function specific performance metrics

 prerequisites:
     - An Arm computer running Linux.
-A bare metal or cloud metal instance can be used.
-You can use a virtual machine (VM), but fewer counters may be available.
+A [cloud instance](/learning-paths/servers-and-cloud-computing/intro/find-hardware/) or a virtual machine can be used.
+Depending on the type of virtualization, fewer counters may be available.

 author_primary: Jason Andrews